 The members of the boards are bound only by the European Patent Convention (Article 23(3) EPC).
 According to the Convention, in their decisions the members of the boards are not bound by any other instructions whatsoever, whether from the President of the Office or from the national authorities or from any other party.
 The office of member of the boards of appeal is comparable to that of a judge of a national court which reviews decisions of administrative bodies.

-Members and chairmen of the boards of appeal are appointed – upon a proposal from the President of the Boards of Appeal – by the European Patent Organisation’s Administrative Council for a term of five years (Articles 11(3) and 23(1) EPC).
+Members and chairmen of the boards of appeal are appointed – upon a proposal from the President of the Boards of Appeal – by the European Patent Organisation’s Administrative Council for a term of five years (see Articles 11(3) and 23(1) EPC, and Rule 12d(2) EPC together with the Act delegating functions and powers from the President of the Office to the President of the Boards of Appeal).
 They may be re-appointed upon a proposal from the President of the Boards of Appeal.
 For an individual re-appointment, the President of the Boards of Appeal draws up a reasoned opinion which includes a performance evaluation.
-This reasoned opinion then serves as the basis for the Administrative Council's decision on re-appointment.
+Subject to a positive opinion and performance evaluation and avaible budget posts, members shall be re-appointed (Rule 12d(3) EPC).

 Technical boards are usually composed of two members from the relevant technical field as well as one legal member.
 The Legal Board of Appeal is composed of three legal members.